 Sally Hawkins (Elisa Esposito), Michael Shannon (Richard Strickland), Richard Jenkins (Giles), Octavia Spencer (Zelda Fuller), Michael Stuhlbarg (Dr Robert Hofstetler/Dimitri), Doug Jones (Amphibian Man), David Hewlett (Lionel Fleming), Nick Searcey (General Hoyt), Nigel Bennett (Mikhailov), Lauren Lee Smith (Elaine Strickland), Martin Roach (Brewster Fuller), Morgan Kelly (Pie Guy), John Kapelos (Mr Arzoumanian)

-Guillermo Del Toro is one of the most prominent genre directors of the last two decades.
-Del Toro has an exemplary directing career with works such as the vampire film Cronos (1993), the intelligent bug film Mimic (1997), the Spanish Civil War ghost story The Devil’s Backbone (2001), the Marvel Comics adaptation Blade II (2002), Hellboy (2004), the awards-winning Pan’s Labyrinth (2006), Hellboy II: The Golden Army (2008), the giant robot film Pacific Rim (2013) and the ghost story Crimson Peak (2015).
+Guillermo Del Toro has become one of the most prominent genre directors in the world since the 2000s.
+Del Toro has an exemplary directing career with works such as the vampire film Cronos (1993), the intelligent bug film Mimic (1997), the Spanish Civil War ghost story The Devil’s Backbone (2001), the Marvel Comics adaptation Blade II (2002), Hellboy (2004), the awards-winning Pan’s Labyrinth (2006), Hellboy II: The Golden Army (2008), the giant robot film Pacific Rim (2013), the ghost story Crimson Peak (2015) the fake clairvoyant film Nightmare Alley (2021); and as co-director of the stop-motion animated Guillermo Del Toro’s Pinocchio (2022).
 (See below for a full list of Guillermo Del Toro’s other films).

 What is rather fascinating is the people that Del Toro assembles on the other side of the coin in direct opposition to all the aspects of toxic America/Family Values/patriarchal hierarchy that Michael Shannon embodies.
 Most of the group seems made of minorities – Sally Hawkins is handicapped and is given the surname Espositio, which would appear to make her a Latina (even though Hawkins is British in real-life); the African-American Octavia Spencer who becomes the butt of dismissive racial comments from Michael Shannon; the closetedly gay Richard Jenkins who is harshly driven out of a diner (and quite possibly his job) for openly expressing such; and, surprisingly enough, Michael Stuhlabarg, who is revealed to be a Communist spy, albeit one with humanist sympathies that puts him at odds with his taskmasters.
 (The inclusion of the latter among the cadre of good guys comes as a surprise given how Communism has been regarded as the antitheses of all that is American).

 (Winner in this site’s Top 10 Films of 2017 list.
-Winner/ Nominee for Best Director (Guillermo Del Toro), Best Original Screenplay, Best Actress (Sally Hawkins), Best Supporting Actor (Michael Shannon) and Best Production Design at this site’s Best of 2017 Awards).
+Nominee for Best Director (Guillermo Del Toro), Best Actress (Sally Hawkins), Best Supporting Actor (Michael Shannon) and Best Production Design at this site’s Best of 2017 Awards).